TABLE OF CONTENTS

 When it comes time to transfer business ownership, think of the process as more of a life transformation than a mere transaction.
-It’s not just about cutting a deal, but also making a transition plan to guide you comfortably through the next phase in your life.
+It’s not just about cutting a deal, but also making a transition plan to guide you through the next phase in your life.

 Questions You Need to Ask Yourself